ApiLogicServer/Docs/docs/Sample-Integration.md

 4. Click `+ ADD NEW ITEM`

-5. Enter Quantity 1, lookup "Product 1", and click `SAVE AND ADD ANOTHER`
+5. Enter Quantity 1, lookup "Chai", and click `SAVE AND ADD ANOTHER`

-6. Enter Quantity 2000, lookup "Product 2", and click `SAVE`
+6. Enter Quantity 2000, lookup "Chang", and click `SAVE`

-7. Observe the constraint error, triggered by rollups from the `Item` to the `Order` and `Customer`
+7. Observe the constraint error, triggered by rollups from the `OrderDetail` to the `Order` and `Customer`

 8. Correct the quantity to 2, and click `Save`